Mentifresh/masterschool_hackathon_2/README.md

 ### Optional tasks

-- Add a website with saved (jinja templates)
+- Add a website with saved (jinja templates)!
 - third API service for recipes